ten-protocol/go-ten/tools/azuredeployer/enclavedeployer/README.md

     resourceGroupName     = "ObscuroEnclaveService2"

 Note the IP logged out at the end of each run to SSH to the box (and to configure them into simulation_multi_azure_enclaves_test.go).
-Don't forget to increment the nodeID parameter when you call the `docker run` command above.
+Don't forget to increment the hostID parameter when you call the `docker run` command above.

 Each of these resource groups will need to be deleted separately through the Azure dashboard webapp when you are finished with them.